calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 * Supports export in JSON, MD, and PNG, and import in JSON and MD.

-* i18n now supports English, 中文, 日本語, Español, Français and Deutsch.
+* i18n now include English, 中文, 日本語, Español, Français and Deutsch.

 * Supports switching between different languages.